Arts in Health (BETH5207)

 UNIT OF STUDY

 The 'art of health' is more than an historic catchphrase; it is a literal phenomenon.
-In the past century the visual, literary and performing arts have emerged as vital components of a blossoming 'arts in health' movement which values the contribution of the arts to human health and wellbeing.
+Arts based approaches to health promotion, social determinants of health and to a range of health issues (including mental health, dementia and aging, disability, childhood development and cancer) can have stunningly powerful effects.
+In the past century the visual, literary and performing arts have emerged as vital components of a community based approach to human health and wellbeing.
 This unit gives students practical examples of how to incorporate the arts into public health and health care.
-The course offers a rich and detailed exploration of varying debates in the scholarly and practice-based fields of arts-and-health, which include but are not limited to: status and uses of art therapy; music, psychology and medicine; narrative, literature and the 'narrative medicine' movement; hospital art, design and architecture; and the role of art in public health, health research, and social marketing campaigns.
-Students will be treated to a diverse range of guest lecturers from the fields of visual performing arts and related areas of expertise.
-This course will appeal to students of public health; literary, visual and performing arts; social work; psychology; and related disciplines, who want to understand more about the interconnectedness of the arts with human health. the arts with human health.
-All assessments must be completed to pass this Unit.
+It offers a rich and detailed exploration of varying debates in the scholarly and practice-based fields of arts-and-health, exploring areas including, but not limited to: the status and uses of art therapy; music, psychology and medicine; expressive writing and health; hospital art, design and architecture; creative arts in aged and dementia care, mental health, death and dying, childhood illness, community development, and responses to trauma; and the ethical role of creative arts in social marketing, public health campaigns and in healthcare institutions.
+Most learning occurs in the context of four compulsory teaching intensives, which are highly interactive and experiential, a critical feature for students wanting to grasp how the creative arts can bring change in health.
+In these intensives, students will be treated to guest lecturers who are experienced practitioners and national leaders in these areas.

 Our courses that offer this unit of study